 One of the most common questions that we’re asked at Precision® is, “How much material will my lab be able to process per shift?”
-While the question may seem simple on the surface, the answer is much more complicated with a variety of factors coming into play.
+While the question may seem simple on the surface, the answer is much more complicated and a variety of factors coming into play.

-Most labs also take in a variety of other input materials such as dried flowers (with greatly varying densities) and dry trim.
-General moisture levels from these products can range in the 5-30% range with greatly varying densities.
-However, with the proper material preparation (which may consist of grinding and drying) a more universal stability is reached with dried material.
-It is crucial to have an operator who is experienced and fully understands these variables.
+Most cannabis extraction production facilities also take in a variety of other source material, such as dried flowers (with greatly varying densities) and dry trim.
+General moisture levels from these biomass sources can range from 5%-30% and have greatly varying densities.
+However, with the proper material preparation, such as grinding and drying, a more universal stability is reached with dried material.
+It is crucial to have a cannabis extraction technician who is experienced and fully understands these variables.

-To put the above pieces together in a simplified format, the entire technical team at Precision® sat down with the nation’s top lab operators to come up with a yield matrix chat to make sense of production capacity.
+To put the above pieces together in a simplified format, the entire technical team at Precision® sat down with the nation’s top lab operators to come up with a yield matrix chart to make sense of production capacity.